zendesk/demo_app_modal_instances_locations_pagination/README.md

 ## Getting started

 Follow these steps to get a local copy up and running.
+Once the app is running:
+* The top bar popover will open to show info from the sidebar instance
+* In the ticket sidebar, click the Display Modal button select tags to add to the ticket
+* Click the fetch button and check the console to see the data returned from the paginated API requests

 ### Prerequisites